So, you’ve brought targeted traffic to your website, and that’s perfect. But, do you know how to drive the users towards your CTA (Call-to-action)?

 - Where are your customers located?

 - What are their habits, hobbies, occupations?

 - In which industry do they work?

 - How do they access your website?

 By now, you may already have the information that can help you to get a better grasp on your customer personas.
 Additionally, you can collect feedback from your current customers who have already interacted with your brand:

-- How did they found out about your company?
+- How did they find out about your company?

 - What attracted them to your website?